 Imam Musa wanted to further assist the community, after hearing Imam Warith Deen Mohammed stating we need more young people to get a quality education.
 It was at this time he decided to continue his education.
 Imam Musa attended one year at West Virginia State College with an interest in Social Work, transferring his credits to the College of New Rochelle and graduating in May of 2008 with a Bachelors of Arts degree.
 Currently, Imam Musa is schedule to graduate from the College of New Rochelle in the Spring of 2016 with a Master’s degree in Public Administration.

 Imam Musa was voted in as the Imam of Masjid Iman in Parkchester, New York in 2004 – 2006.
 It was here where he honed his skills working with government agencies and local community organizations.

 Musa organized and led a “Stop the Violence Rally” that brought out many City officials and local community leaders and their organizations that supported the rally.

 Currently as the resident Imam of Masjid Yusuf Shah, Imam Musa has developed an interfaith council group in the city of Mount Vernon and with the assistance of the Masjid members other initiatives have continued to evolve; a Youth group, Community feedings, Annual Honoring our Women Event, Recognizing Our Pioneers and a Breakfast Club.

-Imam Musa has also received an award from Dr. Imam Hassan Abdul Karim from New Haven, Connecticut for leadership in 2012.
+Imam Musa has also received an award from Dr. Imam Abdul-Majid Karim Hasan from New Haven, Connecticut for leadership in 2012.